onepanelio/docs/docs/cli/datasets-init.md

-Initialize Dataset in current directory and create Dataset in Onepanel.
+Initialize Dataset in current working directory working (cwd) and in Onepanel.

 ## Syntax